 Residents will have access to the training site’s cafeteria/food service while on duty.

-Two (2) Lab coats will be provided during the first year of training with one (1) additional coat during each of the subsequent training years.
+Two (2) Lab coats will be provided during the first year of training.

 Continuing Medical Education & Dues/Subscriptions/Conference Expenses: